Berat Albayrak: Ministry of Energy

 As part of the National Energy and Mining Strategy, Albayrak oversaw the planning and implementation of 10,000 MW of wind energy and 10,000 MW of solar energy projects.
 A significant portion of these projects has already been realized.
 Under the "Smart Coal Use" strategy, new exploration and drilling activities were initiated, adding 5 billion tons of coal, valued at over 200 billion US dollars, to Turkey's national energy inventory during his tenure.

-Ministry of Treasury and Finance career
+Ministry of Treasury and Finance

 Berat Albayrak implemented a series of monetary and fiscal reforms to combat inflation, reducing it from around 25% to single digits within a year.
 Despite the challenges posed by the COVID-19 pandemic, inflation remained at approximately 11%.
 When he took office, the current account deficit stood at 57 billion dollars, but within a year, he managed to close the gap.
 By the end of 2019, the Turkish economy recorded a current account surplus of 5.3 billion dollars.